ty4tw/MQTT-SN/README.md

-Not support this any more.
-AsyncMQTT-SN is available.
+[Async]: https://github.com/ty4tw/AsyncMQTT-SN "AsyncMQTT-SN is available."
 ======
 *  Not support this any more.